Site icon Outdoor Gearzine

 Emergency food

-There is a considerable amount of time you will need a bag for garbage bags or wet clothes, so it can be used in a variety of ways.
+There are many times when you will need bags, such as for garbage bags or wet clothes, so they are useful for a variety of things

 Just in case your shoelaces break, I always keep a 3mm x 10m piece of thin rope at the bottom of my pack instead of shoelaces.
 This is more versatile and can be used in a variety of situations, such as when your shoelaces break, when you don't have enough guy ropes for a tent or tarp, and more